iLib-js/ilib-mono/README.md

 json file is not duplicated.
-In this case, you would need to load in the English file first, then mix-in the localized file to override all the localizable strings.
+In this case, you would need to load in the English file first, then mix-in the localized file to override all the localizable strings in order to create the full data with localized data embedded in it.

 ## Key/Value Pairs

 In the absence of any schema information, a default schema will be applied.
-The plugin will assume thjat the json file is a simple object where the property names are the keys and the property values are the strings to translate.
+The plugin will assume that the json file is a simple object where the property names are the keys and the property values are the strings to translate.